Breast cancer screening methods and diagnosis

 - What is over diagnosis?

-After your screening, you may be asked to come back for more tests.
+Sometimes, a mammogram reveals a possible abnormality but cannot provide enough information to give you a final result.
+So, you may be asked to come back for more tests.
 Our results and follow-up page has more details about what you can expect.

 Other diagnostic methods